sean808080/sean808080.github.io.BACKUP/docs/index.md

 ```yaml
 share: TRUE
 ```
----
+Pretty neat huh?
 Just by adding that YAML tag to whatever note I'm working on will automatically publish the page to Github and the Jekyll site will automatically get updated.
-Nice...

----
-<a class="twitter-timeline" href="https://twitter.com/sean808080?ref_src=twsrc%5Etfw">Tweets by sean808080</a> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
+The pages I've shared will either show as a list of links or as a menu option depending on how you're viewing this page.
+Enjoy...

 ---

 ---